Saginaw, Michigan: Newspapers

+Infrastructure

 Transportation

 Historically, ships were able to move along the length of the river inside the city, but fixed bridges built over the river closed access south of the northern docks.

 Saginaw was a railroad hub to the Pere Marquette Railway.
 Freight and passenger routes radiated to Bay City to the north, Port Huron to the east, Toledo to the south, Grand Rapids and Chicago to the southwest and Ludington to the west.
 Grand Trunk Railroad ran trains from Bay City through Saginaw to Durand, for connections to Chicago, Detroit, Port Huron and Toronto.
 Most passenger routes were discontinued during the 1950s.
 The last route to Potter Street Station was in 1950.
 The station was designated a historic site in 1991.
 The last New York Central Railroad train (formerly Michigan Central Railroad) departed the Genesee Street Station bound for Detroit in 1964.
-Today, Saginaw hosts the headquarters of the Lake State Railway who continues to operate trains out of the massive former Pere Marquette Saginaw Yard to destinations that include Midland, Bay City and Plymouth.
+Today, Saginaw hosts the headquarters of the Lake State Railway who continues to operate trains out of the massive former Pere Marquette Saginaw Yard to destinations that include Midland, Bay City, and Plymouth.
 The Huron and Eastern Railway operates the former GTW mainline through the city, which intersects with Lake State's Midland Line at Mershon Junction.
 HESR also operates several lines east into the thumb region towards Vassar and Reese.
 The Mid-Michigan Railroad plays a bit part in the region as well, interchanging with Lake State at Paines, west of the city.
-The Saginaw Railway Museum, located on the west side of the city, continues to work towards preservation of the Saginaw Bay area's railroading history.
+The Saginaw Railway Museum, located on the west side of the city, continues to work towards the preservation of the Saginaw Bay area's railroading history.

 Saginaw is served primarily by two airports: MBS International Airport, located in nearby Freeland, and Bishop International Airport, located in Flint.
 Saginaw is also served by three smaller airports: Harry W. Browne Airport in adjacent Buena Vista Township, James Clements Municipal Airport in Bay City, and Jack Barstow Municipal Airport in Midland.

 Interstate 75 (I-75) serves as the main arterial route for the Saginaw area while I-675 provides direct access to the center of the city from I-75.
 I-69 is a nearby east–west corridor providing access to the rest of the Midwestern United States and Canada.
 The Saginaw River runs through the middle of the city and provides access to Saginaw Bay and the rest of the Great Lakes via docks on the northern side of the city.

 In the city and surrounding areas, mass transit is provided by bus under the authority of the Saginaw Transit Authority Regional Services (STARS) system.
 The STARS system connects to Bay City's Bus system at Saginaw Valley State University.

 Intercity Bus Service is Provided by Indian Trails, which operates a bus station on the east side of the river.